What’s considered a qualifying event?

 A qualifying event is an event that triggers a special enrollment period for an individual or family to purchase health insurance outside of the regular annual open enrollment period. … In the individual market (on or off-exchange), qualifying events include: the birth or adoption of a child.

-Is a court order a qualifying event for health insurance?
+Is retirement a qualifying life event for health insurance?

 What are the special enrollment qualifying events?

 You qualify for a Special Enrollment Period if you’ve had certain life events, including losing health coverage, moving, getting married, having a baby, or adopting a child.
 Depending on your Special Enrollment Period type, you may have 60 days before or 60 days following the event to enroll in a plan.

 What changes can I make during a qualifying event?

 What Is a Qualifying Life Event?
 Every year during open enrollment, you can enroll in and make changes to health insurance.
 You can also shop for and make changes to health insurance outside of the open enrollment period if you have a qualifying life event.
 These events include marriage, having a child, and divorce.

 Can you change medical plans during a qualifying event?